openstreetmap/owg-website/README.md

 # owg-log

-This repository holds the logs for the operatiosn working group.
+This repository holds the logs for the operations working group.
 We're using a git repo since that's what we're used to.
 It also allows other people to make pull requests if they want to, sidesteps permissions issues on wikis, and generally just lowers the bar to contribution.

+If you just want to read the reports, see [https://gravitystorm.github.io/owg-log/](https://gravitystorm.github.io/owg-log/)

-## Contributing reports
+## Contributing to reports

 The reports are organised per calendar month, and are found in the [_posts](_posts) directory.